Top 10 uses of augmented reality in the movies

 While there isn't any augmented reality in Fight Club for the characters to see, AR is used to illustrate Ed Norton's character (The Narrator) and his love affair with the Ikea catalogue.

-As he walks around his apartment, prices, labels and other details are flashed up on the screen for all to see giving us, the audience, a augment perception of what is on show.
+As he walks around his apartment, prices, labels and other details are flashed up on the screen for all to see giving us, the audience, a augmented perception of what is on show.